Why do some male dogs have retained testicles?

 If a testicle was down and then went up again, was this caused by trauma?

 Trauma won’t cause a testicle to retract though sufficiently bad trauma could injure it.
-That might lead to atrophy, though a traumatic injury severe enough to cause that isn’t likely to escape notice.
-Odds are any mild to moderate trauma the pup may have suffered – and especially any trauma that escaped notice – would be coincidental.
+That might lead to atrophy and the apparent “disappearance” of the testicle.
+However, a traumatic injury severe enough to cause that is extremely unlikely to escape notice.

 What does it mean for my dog if he has retained testicles?